Pappulab/localCIDER/index.md

 * Luke Wheeler (University of Oregon) for Python 3 testing
 * Xiaohan Li (Yale University) for corrections to text
 * Sean Cascarina (Colorado State University) for finding a bug where stop-codons are not dealt with correctly in FASTA files
-* David Sanders and Anastasia Repouliou (Princeton University) for the suggestion of introducing pH dependent charge analysis
+* David Sanders and Anastasia Repouliou (Princeton University) for the suggestion of introducing pH dependent charge analysis and bug reports

 ## Update schedule